 (5) two members of the public.

-TDLR will assume all activities relating to the Massage Therapy program - including licenses and renewals, customer service and enforcement - on November 1, 2017.
+The Texas Department of Licensing and Regulation (TDLR) assumed all activities relating to the Massage Therapy program including licenses and renewals, customer service and enforcement on November 1, 2017.

 4. What is going to happen with open complaints and cases?